Bathtub Won’t Drain? Here’s What You Can Do About It

 Some do-it-yourself solutions may offer temporary results for a clogged bathtub drain.

-First, you can try to use a sink plunger over the drain to unclog it.
 This creates a vacuum of air that can dislodge whatever is clogging the pipe, such as a wad of hair.
 You can also try your hand at using a drain snake, which is a long piece of silicone or wire cable that you weave down into the pipe.
 As you pull the drain snake back up, it will attach to items and unclog the drain.

 Both of these items are found in most home improvement stores and are relatively easy to use.

-Another at-home trick to try when your bathtub won’t drain is to pour boiling water.
 This will help to melt soap scum and hair build-up to unclog the drain.
 But this tactic will only work if the boiling water can be poured directly into the drain opening.

-You can also try a baking soda and vinegar mixture to clean out clogged bathtub drains.
 First, pour boiling water down the pipe.
 Then pour in about half a cup of baking soda followed by a cup of white vinegar into the drain.
 When baking soda and vinegar are mixed, they create a chemical reaction that foams up.
 This creates pressure within the pipes, which can push the clog further down so it does not block the drain.

 Use the vinegar and baking soda trick carefully – only try it once or twice.
 If it does not unclog the pipe after a couple of tries, the vinegar and baking soda could start to erode the pipes.